What is a TM44 Inspection?

 After the report is prepared, the owner or the manager of the building is responsible for implementing the recommendations to increase the system's efficiency.
 Moreover, the report must be kept safely and made available to the relevant authorities upon their request.

-Why TM44 inspection is Important?
+Why is a TM44 Inspection Important?

 Legal Compliance